foundling/Python-Book/templates/chapters/iterables.md

 Or even this:

+    letters = [
+        'Dear John, much time has passed since we last spoke ...', 'Dear Wendy, please find the enclosed photograph you requested ...', 'Hi Wayne, School is going good.
+Miss you ...'
+    ]

     for letter in letters:
-        print '42'
-    #42
-    #42
-    #42
+        if letter == 'Dear john, much time has passed since we last spoke ...': print '42'

+    # [ prints ]
+    # Dear john, much time has passed since we last spoke ...':

 Each execution of the `for` has access to a new value in `letters` and so each new letter is accessible, whether you use it or not.
 When there is no next item left, the `for` loop will stop.

 ### The Interface

 I said that an iterable has an interface that provides access to data in a certain way.
-I'll demonstrate that in the following way.
+I'll expand on that a little further now.
 Instead of a list, let's say you have a string called `letters`:

     letters = 'abc'